brentvollebregt/nitratine.net/posts/how-to-send-an-email-with-python/post.md

 server.quit()
 ```

 This method also makes sure that everyone that receives the email will not see the email of everyone else that the email was sent to.
-If you want to send one email to many addresses and let each recipient see who the email was sent to, you can simply set `msg['To']` to the recipient emails split by commas and then call `server.send_message` to send the email passing `msg` not as a string.
+If you want to send one email to many addresses and let each recipient see who the email was sent to, you can simply set `msg['To']` to the recipient emails split by commas and then call `server.send_message` to send the email, passing `msg` not as a string.

 ```python
 send_to_emails = ['recipient_1@gmail.com', 'recipient_2@gmail.com']